 Advantage #1.
 Improves Search Engine Optimization: Search engines index your page by sending out the crawl spiders to collect information.

-If your page takes too long to load, it will also slow down the spiders which result in a lower ranking.
-A slow website tells Google that your website will likely provide a poor experience to visitors.
+If your page takes too long to load, it will also slow down the spiders which results in a lower ranking.
+A slow website tells Google that your website will likely provide a poor user experience.

 Advantage #2.
 Your Visitor Retention Rate Will Increase: What is tolerable in your opinion when it comes to waiting for a website to load?